EVP, Microsoft Cloud and Enterprise Group

 With over 25 years industry experience from software development and product marketing to IT operations and venture capital, Scott previously served as VP of marketing, product management, and strategy at Puppet Labs.
 Prior to Puppet Labs, Scott served in leadership and operational roles in product management, engineering, business development, and marketing for some of the most disruptive companies in the industry, including Netscape, Loudcloud (parent of Opsware), Cisco, and Sun Microsystems.

-VP Product Management, Google Cloud Platform
+Director of Product Management, Office of the CTO, Google Cloud

 CTO, Heptio and Co-founder, Kubernetes